 15. Please provide any logistical suggestions for this location that may be helpful to students in the future.
-Include costs, names of resources, housing, food, parking, etc.
+Include costs, names of resources, housing, food, parking, etc. I communed every day, so I had only gas and food expensives.

 Overall Summary Appraisal